Kausheel/User_Management/README.md

 - delete_user($email, $password)
 - logout()
 - check_hash($hash)
-- account_activated($hash)
+- activate_account($hash)
 - set_password($email, $password)

 Features:

 - Database settings, table structure, and email/SMTP settings are independant from the code.
 Just set once in Configuration file.
-- Passwords are hashed with Bcrypt using the PHPass framework.
+- Passwords are hashed with Bluefish/bcrypt using the PHPass framework.
 - The class can generate emails using the PHPMailer library, and sends an email for account activation and forgotten passwords.
 - Users login with their email address.
 - MySQL Prepared Statements are used to protect from injection.
+- Error messages are set in the Configuration file, so you can customize the wording of various errors without going through the code.

 Usage:

 The create_user() function inserts the user into the database, and sends an email with a confirmation link.

     $auth->create_user($email, $password);

-IMPORTANT: The return value of login() MUST be checked.
-If it's identical (===) to TRUE, login() was successful, FALSE means wrong password, and integer 2 means the user still needs to click the registration confirmation link.
-Read this PHP manual page for information about comparison operators, it's important: http://php.net/manual/en/types.comparisons.php

-    $login_result = $auth->login($email, $password);
-    if($login_result === TRUE) {echo 'Login successful'}
-    else if($login_result === 2) {echo 'Please check your email for a link to confirm your registration.'}
-    else if($login_result === FALSE) {echo 'Your username/password combination is wrong.
-Try again.'}
+The login() function will return TRUE if the $email/$password combination is correct, and FALSE on failure.

+    if($auth->login($email, $password) {echo 'Successful login.';}

-The existing email/password confirmation is checked before a new password is set, so an error is returned if the user gets their old password wrong, or the email address is not valid.
+The existing email/password combination is checked before the password is changed, so an error is returned if the user gets their old password wrong, or the email address is not valid.

     $auth->change_password($email, $old_password, $new_password);